(photo by Stephen C. Mills)

 So it was May 2005 at Folkmadness, and I was emergency-subbing for Richard.
 I was working with a band called The Cantrells (Emily and Al, more serendipity, from Nashville, TN) who used to play English tunes 20 years ago.
 We weren’t at all sure about our workshop, so we had a band practice, complete with dancers, under the spreading sycamore tree the day before.
 The Cantrells brushed up on their English tunes rather quickly; they were great musicians.
 I figured the workshop was early Sunday morning; usually only 20 or 30 people showed up.

-There were 100 people at my workshop, including Nils Fredland, one of our guest callers for the weekend.
+More than 100 people attended my workshop, including Nils Fredland, one of our guest callers for the weekend.

 And it was the first time I’d ever taught English country dance.
 I started with Well Hall, not the best choice for a beginner’s workshop.
 But I had come to love that tune and dance, the many “moments” of discovery and interaction throughout the dance sequence.
 The music started and I was observing from the stage many flailing contra dancers trying to master a new dance style.
 It looked AWFUL until unexpectedly, an amazing thing happened: the music took the dancers to where they needed to be.
 They settled down, started floating above the floor and leading with their hearts, maximizing the moments.
 The transformation was beautiful to behold.